quatarafounder/Auto-task-/README.md

 # Auto-task-
-An ai app that can do everything financially but for who?
+An ai app that can do everything financially. but for who?